Sampling Without Compromising Accuracy in Adaptive Data Analysis: Introduction

 There has been much recent progress in minimizing the amount of data needed to draw generalizable conclusions, without having to make any assumptions about the type of adaptations used by the data analysis.
 Meanwhile, bootstrapping and related sampling techniques have enjoyed widespread and successful use in practice across a variety of settings~\citep{kleiner2012bootstrap,xiao2016confidence}, including in adaptive settings~\citep{golbandi2011adaptive}, but they have been largely ignored in this burgeoning field.
 This is a gap that not only points to an unexplored area of theoretical study, but also opens up the possibility of creating substantially faster algorithms for answering adaptively generated queries.

-In this paper, we aim to do just this: we develop strong theoretical results that are significantly faster than previous approaches, and we offer a host of interesting open problems at the intersection of sublinear-time algorithm design and this important new field.
-For example, sublinear-time algorithms are a necessary component to establish non-trivial results in property testing.
-We also enable the introduction of anytime algorithms in adaptive data analysis, by defining mechanisms that provide guarantees on accuracy when the time allotted is restricted.
+In this paper, we aim to do just this: we develop strong theoretical results that are significantly faster than previous approaches, taking sublinear time per query, thereby initiating the intersection of sublinear-time algorithm design and adaptive data analysis.

-\subsection{Motivation and results}
+\subsection{Motivation and Results}

-As in previous literature, a mechanism $\M$ is given an i.i.d.\ sample $S$ of size $n$ from an unknown distribution $D$ over a space $X$, and is supplied queries of the form $q:D\rightarrow\mathbb{R}$.
+As in previous literature (starting with~\citet{dwork2015preserving}), a mechanism $\M$ is given an i.i.d.\ sample $S$ of size $n$ from an unknown distribution $D$ over a space $X$, and is supplied queries of the form $q:D\rightarrow\mathbb{R}$.
 After each query, the mechanism must respond with an answer $a$ that is close to $q(D)$ up to a parameter $\alpha$ with high probability.
 Furthermore, each query may be adaptive: The query may depend on the previous queries and answers to those queries.

 Our results are summarized in Table~\ref{table:results1}.
-Our first result, in Section~\ref{sec:sampling}, is a method to answer statistical queries, which asks questions of the form `What is the expected value of my function on the data?'
-Our method still has $n=\tilde{O}(\sqrt{k}/\alpha^2)$ sample complexity as in previous work but takes only $\tilde{O}(k\log^2({k})/\alpha^2)$ time to answer $k$ queries, instead of $\tilde{O}(k^{3/2}/\alpha^2)$ time as in previous approaches (Theorem~\ref{thm:lsq}).
+We first point out that we can use well-known privacy amplification techniques to get a fast mechanism for answering statistical queries (which asks questions of the form `What is the expected value of my function on the data?') \emph{without} losing accuracy.
+Usually, using these privacy amplification techniques results in a loss of accuracy, so it's notable that in this setting, we can speed up responses without the loss in accuracy on the distribution.
+In Section~\ref{sec:sampling}, we show that our method still has $n=\tilde{O}(\sqrt{k}/\alpha^2)$\footnote{We use the notation $\tilde{O}(f)$ to hide terms that are logarithmic in $f$.} sample complexity as in previous work but takes only $\tilde{O}(k\log^2({k})/\alpha^2)$ time to answer $k$ queries, instead of $\tilde{O}(k^{3/2}/\alpha^2)$ time as in previous approaches (Theorem~\ref{thm:lsq}).
 Moreover, our mechanism to answer a query is simple, and involves subsampling $\ell=\tilde{O}(\log(k)/\alpha^2)$ samples per query.
-While it is not possible to improve the sample complexity over previous work~\cite{ullman2018limits}, we decrease the number of samples that need to be examined per query, resulting in faster responses to queries.
-We also show that our upper bound on total computational complexity is tight up to poly-log factors when the mechanism gets to ask for evaluations of queries at given sample points.
+While it is not possible to improve the sample complexity over previous work~\citep{ullman2018limits}, we decrease the number of samples that need to be examined per query, resulting in faster responses to queries.

-This lower bound on computational complexity that we provide is larger than the sample complexity $\Omega(\sqrt{k}/\alpha^2)$ for answering statistical queries.
-This means computational complexity is worth paying attention to because in practice computational complexity may in some cases be the bottleneck rather than sample complexity.